 Over the course of the 4 day visit, the Secretary of State will meet counterparts from 5 Chinese departments or ministries.
-These include:

 - Ministry of Water Resources